nschloe/fontman/README.md

 [![LGTM](https://img.shields.io/lgtm/grade/python/github/nschloe/fontman.svg?style=flat-square)](https://lgtm.com/projects/g/nschloe/fontman)
 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg?style=flat-square)](https://github.com/psf/black)

-Fonts used to be an install-once-and-forget thing, but many of are now updated regularly. fontman help you keep track of the fonts you installed and updates them from GitHub.
+Fonts used to be an install-and-forget thing, but many of are now updated regularly.
+_fontman_ helps you keep track of the fonts you installed and updates them from GitHub.

 Install with
 ```